-The arrow will flash with the exterior turn signal when the turn signal lever is operated.
+The arrow will flash with the exterior turn signal 4 when the turn signal lever is operated.

-If the vehicle electronics sense that the vehicle has traveled about 1 mile (1.6 km) with the turn signals on, a continuous chime will sound to alert you to turn the signals off.
+If the vehicle electronics sense that the vehicle is driven more than 1 mile (1.6 km) with either turn signal on, a continuous chime will sound to alert you to turn the signals off.
 If either indicator flashes at a rapid rate, check for a defective outside light bulb.